 Reproduction for publication of any data provided is expressly prohibited.
 Do you agree to this condition?
 If not, please stop using this website.

 Please preserve the principle of victim anonymity that I established in 1998 when I started to collect accident data.

 The most common use of these records in training is to provide an example of what happens when things are done in the wrong way.
 This can be a powerful reinforcement of a lesson about doing things the right way.
 The database can also be a training aid for paramedics and for field and office managers.

-The links below only take you to a few examples of accidents that illustrate the need for appropriate equipment, training and disciplined procedures in demining.
+The links below only take you to a few examples of records that illustrate the need for appropriate equipment, training and disciplined procedures in demining.
 There are many others among the database records.